zyiology/FYP-public/modified_frcnn/readme.txt

 # INFO

-conda environment can be recreated from frcnn_environment.yml images should be stored in 'data/combined/images/' annotations should be stored in 'data/'
+reading the Faster R-CNN paper beforehand would be good to better understand the modifications that are made conda environment can be recreated from frcnn_environment.yml images should be stored in 'data/combined/images/' annotations should be stored in 'data/'